AnmolS99/TinyGPT/README.md

 <img src="./README_imgs/train_hhgttg.png" width="600" alt="Generated Text when training on HHGTTG">

-The generated text are nonsensical and have a lot of made-up words, but they still manage to get the structure of the text as well as some words/names right!
+The generated texts are nonsensical and have a lot of made-up words, but they still manage to get the structure of the text as well as some words/names right!